oudeismetis/oudeis/content/blog/2020/waterfall-instinct.md

 Agile requires the harder mental approach as you have to take the future idea of what you want, and throw it away to form a new idea that is not at all what you want, but that helps you get something much quicker that you can test with real users.

-And after you succeed at building an MVP that users are able to give feedback on...you then seek buy-in from other stakeholders that now you want to go in a new direction, change things substantially, and require the redoing of some of your work.
+And after you succeed at building an MVP that users are able to give feedback on. . .you then seek buy-in from other stakeholders that now you want to go in a new direction, change things substantially, and require the redoing of some of your work.
 You are effectively asking permission from others (and management) to waste time and money.

-# "Don't...waste...water..."
+# "Don't. . .waste. . .water. . ."

 Waste is such a dirty word.
 We HATE to waste time and money.